AlainD-/storefront-api/README.md

 ### Local server

-To start the application locally on your machine execute in a terminal `npm start`.
+To start the application locally on your machine execute in a terminal `npm run start:dev`.

 Note that the database will be migrated up with the missing migration scripts before starting the local server via the automatic script hook `prestart`.